yidas/codeigniter-rest/README.md

 ### Routes Setting

-If you want to have the standard RESTful URI pattern, which defines controller as resource for URI, for example:
+If you want to have a standard RESTful URI pattern that controller defines as a URI resource, for example:

 ```
 https://yourname.com/resource